oh-jinwoo94/gkm-align/README.md

 ![GNA12 syntenic blocks](examples/whole_genome/png/gna12_vis.png)

-After generating 'human_mouse_WG_syntenic_intergenic_loci.to_align' through the pipeline above, whole-genome alignment can now be performed by running:
+After generating 'human_mouse_WG_syntenic_intergenic_loci.to_align' through the pipeline described above, whole-genome alignment can now be performed by running:
 <pre>
 bash run_gkmalign.sh
 </pre>
 The shell script first generates 'masker_models.txt'.
 It contains file paths to gkm-SVM genomic background models for human and mouse.
-These files are downlaoded to 'data/' upon setting up gkm-align (bash setup.sh).
-Then the shell script runs gkm-align on the syntenic blocks using the following command line:
+These files are downloaded to 'data/' upon setting up gkm-align (bash setup.sh).
+Then the shell script runs gkm-align on the syntenic blocks using the following command:
 <pre>
 ../../bin/gkm_align  -t 1  human_mouse_WG_syntenic_intergenic_loci.to_align -d ../../data/genomes/ -g masker_models.txt   -p 50 -o output_files -n human_mouse_WG_syntenic_intergenic_loci -G
 </pre>

-The '-G' option locally saves all the gapepd-kmer matrices computed in the directory specified with '-o'.
-Since computing the gapped-kmer matrices is the most time-consuming aspect of the algorithm, locally saving the matrices allows the whole-genome alignment to be resumed when the software is disrupted mid alignment.
-But this option is recommended only if your system has a large disk space.
+The '-G' option locally saves all the gapped-kmer matrices computed in the directory specified with '-o'.
+Since computing the gapped-kmer matrices is the most time-consuming aspect of the algorithm, locally saving the matrices allows the whole-genome alignment to be resumed when the process is interrupted.
+But this option is recommended only if your system has sufficient disk space.
 Depending on the sizes of the genomes, you may need more than 100 gigabytes of disk space.
-Similar to the FADS and HBB examples, this command line will output a '.coord' file, which can be used for mapping conserved elements between genome builds.
+Similar to the FADS and HBB examples, this command line will output a '.coord' file for mapping conserved elements between genome builds.

-The '-G' option is particularly useful if you want to run gkm-align multiple times using various gkm-SVM enhancer models.
-The gkm-align software checks for relevant gkm-matrices in the output directory (-o) that have already been generated.
+The -G option is particularly useful if you plan to run gkm-align multiple times with various gkm-SVM enhancer models, as it allows the software to reuse previously generated gkm-matrices found in the output directory (-o).